 For some people, existentialism might come across as a miserable and depressing topic.
 “The thought of existentialism disgusts me” is what one individual once scrawled at us.

-We simply have to make the most of our time on the planet—thankfully, the means are available for most of us: culture, food, work, social activities, cheese, cheese alternatives, the beauty of Earth etc. So one must enjoy it, eh?
+We simply have to make the most of our time on the planet—thankfully, the means are available for most of us in the form of culture, food (cheese!), cheese alternatives, creativity, social activities, the beauty of Earth etc. So one must enjoy it, eh?